Sermon: John 17:1-5: The Mind Of Christ Revealed

 Gospel Sharing Application: Share about ways in which you have been able to share, proclaim, display, or model the Gospel during this last week.

 Posted in Study Guides, Gospel Community Groups, Russell Schmidt, Posted by Russell.
-Comments Off on Discussion Questions for Sermon on 01/03/16
+Comments Off on Sermon Discussion Questions 01/31/16

 Prayer